sarahijazii/Full-Stack-Application-BookNest/README.md

 - Explore a dedicated section for Nobel Prize-winning authors, with details like notable speeches and fun literary facts

-- Create custom reading lists, add reviews, and track their reading journey
+- Add books to various reading lists, add reviews and ratings, and track their reading journey

 - Subscribe to a weekly newsletter with updates on new titles and featured content